DPDK/dpdk/doc/guides/sample_app_ug/vmdq_dcb_forwarding.rst

 Running the Application
 -----------------------

-To run the example in a linuxapp environment:
+To run the example in a linux environment:

 .. code-block:: console